 3 And though I bestow all my goods to feed the poor, and though I give my body to be burned, but have not love, it profits me nothing.
 (NKJV).

 Beloved, love is the more excellent way to exercise, operate or manifest spiritual gifts (1 Cor.
 12:31).
 Without love, the purpose of spiritual gifts is totally defeated!

 Therefore, begin to seek to use or exercise the spiritual gifts or abilities the Holy Spirit has freely given to you for God’s glory, for God’s service, and for the edification of God’s people in the spirit of love and meekness.

 Heed Paul’s admonition in his epistle to the Colossians.

 12 Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering;

 13 bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.

 14 But above all these things put on love, which is the bond of perfection.
 (NKJV).

 Prayer: My Dear Heavenly Father, thank You for the proper gifts of the Holy Spirit that I have received.
-Help and teach me Holy Spirit to begin to exercise your gifts in the spirit of meekness and love for God’s glory, God’s service and for the edification of God’s people, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to begin to exercise Your gifts in the spirit of love and meekness for God’s glory, for God’s service, and for the edification of God’s people, in Jesus’ name.
 Amen.